ttres/web-demo-wiki/Home.md

 ![LEVEL 1](http://www.qyjohn.net/wp-content/uploads/2017/03/Slide4.png)

 In this level, we will expand the basic version we have in LEVEL 0 and deploy it to multiple servers.
+We will do this using two different approaches, the hard approach uses a self-managed NFS server, while the easy approach uses the managed EFS service.

+**(3.1) Self-Managed Approach**

 Currently we already have a working web server, so we launched another EC2 instance and follow the steps in LEVEL 0 to get a second web server (you can skip mysql-server and the part to set up the database, because we don’t need multiple MySQL servers).
 Also, we know that these two web servers must write upload data to the same database server, so we launch an RDS instance and use the RDS instance as a shared database server.
 In front of the two web servers, we create an ELB to distribute the workload to two web servers.

 (1) Launch a second web server as describe in LEVEL 0.